-So you want to host a craft night, but have no idea what to make.
+Need some easy art projects ideas for your family’s next craft night?
 It doesn’t have to be that complicated!
 You don’t have to all do the same craft, nor do you have to have start and complete your project that same evening.
-The most important thing about Craft Night is to have fun with your friends while making something.
+The most important thing about craft night is to have fun with your family (or friends) while making something.
 I’ve hosted craft nights that have run the gamut from everyone bringing a bag with whatever they’re currently working on to someone coming to do a demonstration and we all tried it* to everyone working on different parts of a single project we gave as a gift to a friend.
-All of these were incredibly fun and were full of great conversation, and were attended by both veteran crafters and newbies alike.
+All of these were incredibly fun and were full of great conversation, and were attended by veteran crafters, newbies, and kids.

 If you need some inspiration on what to make, here are some ideas for you: